Available for: Admins ✅ Managers ✅

 The distribution pie chart of responses

-The distribution pie chart categorizes your respondents into three groups: positive, neutral, and negative - or ambassadors, passive, and non-ambassadors for NPS.
+The distribution pie chart categorizes your respondents into four groups: positive, neutral, negative and strongly negative - or ambassadors, passive, non-ambassadors and strong detractors for NPS.

 For example, on a scale of 1 to 5, the distribution is as follows: